How to Select Kayak Fishing Gear

 - Tow lines.

+Check other fishing kayak accessories in our next section.
 Always check your state's boating laws to make sure that you are following safe and responsible boating practices while fishing in a kayak